 - Try to see the club make contact with the ball.
 Try to count to “one” after the ball has left before you allow your head to release and follow the ball.

-- This will force you to stay in the shot and an effective finish body-wise your a more effective, body-led follow through.
-It promotes a feeling of staying “over the ball."
+- This will force you to stay in the shot, promoting a feeling of staying “over the ball."

 3. Player Impact Position Drill (The Most Important Drill!)